Address the Reviewer

 Don’t slam the door on negative reviewers.
 Instead, extend a (digital) hand.
 Invite them to come back and when they do, welcome them with open arms.

 Not only does this create an opportunity for you to change the conversation; it also establishes confidence in your ability to deliver an experience worth raving (instead of ranting) about.

 - “Thank you for bringing this matter to our attention.
 I’m very sorry we failed to meet your expectations.
 I would appreciate another chance to earn your business.
 Please call me or ask for me next time you’re at [Company Name].”

-Examples: How to Respond to Negative Reviews
+Real-World Examples of How to Respond to Negative Reviews

 Restaurateurs know that delicious food doesn’t always guarantee a 5-star review.
 Take notes from this heartfelt response to a review that commented on other aspects of the dining experience.